qkNorris/virus-free-grandma/README.md

+# How to build a 'virus proof' laptop for grandma

 - The goal of todays repo (and youtube video) is to explain the thought process when creating a safe, secure, and easy to use desktop evironment for those less familiar with modern online threats like malware, scammers, and ransomware.
 	- Note that this is a quick and easy guide, designed to be followed by the one person in the family who became designated as "the tech savvy one" because they learned what those yellow, red, and white cables in the back of the VCR player did.
 	- This is only the tip of the iceburg when it comes to online and computer security